Americo-Liberian people: Settlements

-Political developments in Liberia
+Political influence in Liberia

-As founders of the nation, and taking up about five percent of the Liberian population, upper-class Americo-Liberians had a leading role national politics from the founding of the colony.
-Following the Liberian Declaration of Independence in 1847, Americo-Liberians controlled much of Liberia's political and social institutions.
+Upper-class Americo-Liberians played a leading role in Liberian national politics from the country's founding.
+Upon the Liberian Declaration of Independence in 1847, Americo-Liberians controlled much of Liberia's political and social institutions.
+Political and educational institutions were inspired by United States framework.
+They established a government system with a constitutional republic and three branches of government (legislative, judicial, executive).
+From 1878 to 1980, the Republic of Liberia was a de facto one-party state, ruled by True Whig Party and Masonic Order of Liberia, which were dominated by Americo-Liberians and a sizeable minority of "Indigenous Liberians".

 Liberia was initially dominated by two political parties that were supported by Americo-Liberians, the Republican Party and the True Whig Party (TWP).
 After TWP candidate Anthony W. Gardiner was elected president in 1878, the TWP went on to govern Liberia for over a century, cementing Americo-Liberian political dominance.
 While opposition parties were never made illegal and Liberia was not classed as a dictatorship, the TWP more or less ran the country as a one party state and held a monopoly on Liberian politics.
 Liberian presidents from that date onwards were either of full or partial Americo-Liberian origin.

-During his rule, Americo-Liberian president William Tubman was widely regarded as the father of modern Liberia.
-The Tubman administration embarked on a mass modernization program, including improving literacy among the population, updating the nation's infrastructure, courting close relationships with the United States and attracting foreign investment to stimulate the economy.
-As a result, Liberia experienced a period of rapid development and economic prosperity in the 1960s.
-Tubman also fought for more constitutional rights for indigenous Liberians although disparity still remained.